Rairocha/readme/README.md

   Paragraph with a description of the dataset, sources, characteristics ,etc.

 # Steps
-  Add here any insights you had durring the project
+  Add here any insights you had during the project

 # Conclusion
   Final conclusion